-After following the VAT registration procedure, a business can work under the VAT Law.
-But it may happen anytime during the course of business that, the firm may be required to apply for de-registration.
+After following the VAT registration procedure in Dubai, UAE, a business can work under the VAT Law.
+But it may happen anytime during the course of business that, the firm may be required to apply for de-registration in Dubai, UAE.

 De-Registration under VAT Law in Dubai

 A registered person can apply for de-registration, in the following cases:

 - If a person stops making taxable supplies.

 - If his value of aggregate supplies falls below threshold limit for registration.